 Study of the history of congregational song from biblical practice to the present day.
 Emphasis will be given to the development of theological, textual, and musical patterns, with special attention to incorporating both historic and emerging materials in worship.
-Strongly recommended for all MSM students; valuable for MDiv and doctoral students with special interest in worship.2015SPRGSTHTA810 A1, Jan 26th to Apr 27th 2015
+Strongly recommended for all MSM students; valuable for MDiv and doctoral students with special interest in worship.

 World Religions in Boston

 In an increasingly pluralistic society it is essential to have some understanding of the beliefs and worship patterns of other religions and to be able to engage in dialogue with them.
 This course utilizes the Pluralism Project at Harvard to explore new forms of interfaith engagement.
 Seven weekly lectures introduce the issues surrounding interfaith work and a basic understanding of the tenets and practices of five major religions.
-Site visits (to Hindu, Muslim, Sikh, Buddhist and Jewish worship services) offer first- hand experiences and the opportunity for discussion and interaction with religious leaders and lay people.
-2CR [Meets only for the first half of the semester].
+Site visits (to Hindu, Muslim, Sikh, Buddhist and Jewish worship services) offer first- hand experiences and the opportunity for discussion and interaction with religious leaders and lay people.2015FALLSTHTA815 A1, Aug 22nd to Aug 28th 2015

 The Church and the Arts